EU pay transparency directive: The 2026 deadline reshaping HR across Europe

 2. Gender-neutral pay and progression criteria:

-Pay and career progression must be based on objective, gender-neutral factors such as skills, responsibilities and working conditions.
+Pay and career progression must be based on objective, gender-neutral factors such as skills, effort, responsibilities and working conditions.

 3. Employee right to information: